-In some very rare situations, where there is immediate risk of physical harm to the student or other people, and when all other alternative strategies have failed to reduce the risk, it may be necessary for staff to use a restrictive practice.
+In some rare situations, where there is immediate risk of physical harm to the student or other people, and when all other alternative strategies have failed to reduce the risk, it may be necessary for staff to use restrictive practices.
+Restrictive practices in this instance include the use of physical restraint, seclusion, containment and clinical holding.
+School staff may use such strategies where: